 U.S. presidential candidates aren’t required to reveal their exact net worth, so Hillary Clinton’s net worth is only available within a range.
 That means learning Hillary Clinton’s net worth can only be done by averaging out her reported min and max figures.

-In May of 2015, Hillary Clinton reported net worth assets of at least $10,830,007 and at most $51.7 million.
+Hillary Clinton has reported net worth assets of at least $10,830,007 and at most $51.7 million.
 Mrs. Clinton did not report any real estate or debts.
 If the Clintons do own property or debts, it’s all in Bill Clinton’s name.
 Placing assets and liabilities in Bill’s name would mean they wouldn’t be reported as part of Hillary Clinton’s net worth.

-Figuring Mrs. Clinton’s minimum and maximum assetss gives an average Hillary Clinton net worth of $31,265,004.
+Figuring Mrs. Clinton’s minimum and maximum assets gives an average Hillary Clinton net worth of $31,265,004.

 Hillary Clinton Net Worth Facts

 - Hillary Clinton net worth: $31.3 million (average)

 - Hillary Clinton minimum possible net worth: $10.8 million.

 - Hillary Clinton maximum possible net worth: $51.7 million.